Member-only story

 Shown above is the BN-800 breeder reactor in Russia.

 The story really begins when David Hahn, the boy responsible for the nuclear contamination, receives his first chemistry book at the age of ten.
 The book outlines how to set up a laboratory and conduct simple experiments, allowing David to make harmless substances like alcohol.
 In this way chemistry truly becomes an art.
-Just as some children use painting or dance as a means of coping with their problems, so too…
+Just as some children use painting or dance as a means of coping with their problems, so too did chemistry become a way for David to escape his life.

 --